ibm-messaging/mq-jms-spring/README.md

 future versions of the package; the API is subject to change based on any feedback.
 Versioned releases are made to assist with using stable APIs.

+This does not affect the status of the underlying MQ Java client libraries which have their own support conditions.

 ### Issues

 Before opening a new issue please consider the following: